-Once the information is provided, the hacker is put on a waiting list until the Program Manager creates the credential and assigns the hacker to these credentials.
+Once the information is provided, the hacker is put on a waiting list until the Program Manager creates the credentials and assigns the hacker to these credentials.

-As the hacker provides the information, the Program Manager is notified every 5 days per e-mail.
+As the hacker provides the information, the Program Manager is notified every five days via e-mail.
 The information given by the hacker shows up in the list on the Credential Management page.
-From here you can download the list with credential inquiry responses.
+From here, you can download the list with credential inquiry responses.

 When the credential is assigned to a hacker, the hacker is notified.
 If a hacker is not a whitelisted reporter in the program, an error is raised.

 If you need to edit a credential, you can do this by clicking on the edit button on the right side of the table.